FlySg2020/BookStore-API/README.md

    ISBN - ISBN of book
    TITLE - Book Title
    Year -  Year of publication
-   price - Price of Book
+   Price - Price of Book
    Genre - Genre of Book

 2. Author